Skip to main content

 This command will down ALL of the Audius Nodes specified in the configuration.
 To down a single node, pass the URL as an additional argument, like this:

-audius-ctl down creator-1.example.com
+audius-ctl down content-1.example.com

 The same can be done with the up command when you are ready to start the Audius Node again.